confluentinc/event-streaming-patterns/docs/stream-processing/event-stream-merger.md

 ## Implementation
 The Kafka Streams DSL provides a `merge` operator which merges two streams into a single stream.
-You can then take the merged stream and use any number of operations on it.
+We can then take the merged stream and use any number of operations on it.

 ```java
 KStream<String, Event> eventStream = builder.stream(...);